 Page 6A man is having an asthma attack, and can't exhale enough air though he is trying hard to breathe.
 His blood pCO2 is elevated and H+ levels are high as well.
 He has respiratory acidosis.

-The high pCO2 and low pH are affecting the central chemoreceptors in his brain, telling him he needs to breathe more to exhale the excess CO2 and bring his blood pH back up to normal.
+The high pCO2 is diffusing into his cerebrospinal fluid and becoming carbonic acid, leading to low pH.
+This is affecting the central chemoreceptors in his brain, telling him he needs to breathe more to exhale the excess CO2 and bring his blood pH back up to normal.

 But now his face has gotten redder, and his eyes are bloodshot.
 He complains of an awful headache.
 What could be causing this?